 Cheesemaking: A Science, an Art, and a Craft

-Students make fresh mozzarella cheese and discover the science, art, and craft involved in the development of specialty cheese.
-Grades 3-5
+Students make fresh mozzarella cheese and explore a career as an artisan cheesemaker as they discover the science, art, and craft involved in the development of specialty cheeses.
+Grades 6-8

 - Large pot with lid